mharen/mharen.github.io/_posts/2008/2008-05-foreclosure-crisis.md

 ---
+layout: post
 date: '2008-05-24T18:06:00.000-04:00'
-description: ''
-published: true
-slug: 2008-05-foreclosure-crisis
 categories:
-- Money
+- money
-- In the News
+- in the news
-time_to_read: 5
 title: The Foreclosure Crisis
 ---